nerudaj/cpp-init/README.md

 # GIT_PROJECT_VERSION is <number>.<number>.<number>
 project ( demo VERSION ${GIT_PROJECT_VERSION} )

-# FULL_PROJECT_VERSION is the full output of `git describe` including number of commits since last tag and current commit hash
+# FULL_PROJECT_VERSION is the full output of `git describe` including the number of commits since the last tag and the current commit hash
 ```

 The version is read from git tags using `git describe`.
 Tagname is allowed to be prefixed with `v`.
 This prefix will be stripped from the short project version.